 2) Who is providing the fixture?

 3) What is the make and model ?(we need to get the weight)

 7) Will the load be supported by the circuit?

 10) Does there need to be dust control?

-11) There are many other questions relative to the requested task
+11) There are typically many other questions relative to a requested task

 Q. What do you wish customers knew about you or your profession?